Fluorurine/ws2_AWS/content/2-EnviromentSetup/2-1CloudFormation/_index.md

 ---
 #### Launch a CloudFormation template

-In order to complete the upcoming steps in this workshop, you'll need to create some resources in your chosen AWS region using a CloudFormation template.
+In order to complete the upcoming steps in this workshop, you'll need to create some resources in your chosen AWS region using a **CloudFormation** template.

-1. Download the CloudFormation template: {{% button href="https://static.us-east-1.prod.workshops.aws/public/6013a24d-678a-4774-81ee-46b66fb4fcab/static/template/ws-startup-stack.yaml" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}
+1. Download the **CloudFormation** template: {{% button href="https://static.us-east-1.prod.workshops.aws/public/6013a24d-678a-4774-81ee-46b66fb4fcab/static/template/ws-startup-stack.yaml" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

  {{%expand "(Click) What this template file do? (with explanation)"%}}
-1. **Define Parameters**: This step defines configuration options that you can customize when launching the CloudFormation stack.
-These options include environment name, Cloud9 instance details (name, type, size, owner), and automatic stop time for Cloud9.
+1. **Define Parameters**: This step defines configuration options that you can customize when launching the **CloudFormation** stack.
+These options include environment name, **Cloud9** instance details (name, type, size, owner), and automatic stop time for Cloud9.

 2. **Create VPC** (Optional): If a default VPC is not available, this step creates a new VPC with public and private subnets, internet gateway, and route tables to allow internet access.

-3. **Create IAM Roles**: This step creates three IAM roles:
+3. **Create IAM Roles**: This step creates three **IAM roles**:

-- `C9Role`: This role gives full access (AdministratorAccess policy) to the Cloud9 instance.
+- `C9Role`: This role gives full access (AdministratorAccess policy) to the **Cloud9** instance.
-- `KendraS3DocsRole` and `KendraIndexRole`: These roles grant Kendra service permissions to access S3 buckets, CloudWatch logs, and describe log groups.
+- `KendraS3DocsRole` and `KendraIndexRole`: These roles grant Kendra service permissions to access S3 buckets, **CloudWatch** logs, and describe log groups.

-4. **Create Cloud9 Instance**: This step creates a Cloud9 development environment in the specified VPC subnet.
+4. **Create Cloud9 Instance**: This step creates a **Cloud9** development environment in the specified VPC subnet.
 The instance type, size, and owner can be configured during launch.

-5. **Create S3 Bucket**: This step creates a private S3 bucket to store documents for Kendra indexing.
+5. **Create S3 Bucket**: This step creates a private **S3 bucket** to store documents for **Kendra** indexing.
 Public access to the bucket is disabled.

 6. **Create Kendra Index:** This step creates a Kendra index named after the CloudFormation stack with the "DEVELOPER_EDITION".